"I am always at a loss how much to

 RECENTLY REVIEWED . . .

 As we settle into a new year, for much of the world - those living in the Northern Hemisphere at least - our thoughts turn to gardening.
 Americans will spend an estimated $127 billion on gardens and other yard improvements in 2024 alone, representing roughly .45 percent of the nation's GDP.
-Whether pursuing an annual vegetable garden, or improving the existing landscape, when it comes to neighborhood bragging rights, the garden's the thang, bar none.
+Whether pursuing an annual vegetable garden, or making improvements to the existing landscape, when it comes to neighborhood bragging rights, the garden's the thang, bar none.

 Meet the Eldridges.
 He's looking to transition out of a state department job into the private sector.
 She's the photogenic up-and-coming host of a popular gardening show.
 Together they have two children, Janie, the youngest, and Martha the first-born.
 Janie fancies herself an amateur sleuth.
 Martha is a college student looking to leave her mark on the world.
 The Eldridges are in effect a flesh and bones version of that crime-fighting cartoon family of Disney fame, The Incredibles . . . more >